Contrasting Blue Whale Acquisition Corp I (BWC) and The Competition

-Blue Whale Acquisition Corp I (NASDAQ:BWC – Get Rating) is one of 686 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
-We will compare Blue Whale Acquisition Corp I to related companies based on the strength of its valuation, earnings, risk, dividends, institutional ownership, analyst recommendations and profitability.
+Blue Whale Acquisition Corp I (NASDAQ:BWC – Get Rating) is one of 681 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its peers?
+We will compare Blue Whale Acquisition Corp I to related companies based on the strength of its earnings, risk, profitability, institutional ownership, dividends, valuation and analyst recommendations.

-This table compares Blue Whale Acquisition Corp I and its rivals gross revenue, earnings per share and valuation.
+This table compares Blue Whale Acquisition Corp I and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue